The Battle of Middle Creek

 In the early 20th century, the development of the coal industry brought significant changes to Floyd County.
 Coal mining became the primary economic driver, attracting large numbers of miners and their families to the area.
 However, the industry also brought labor disputes, environmental challenges, and economic fluctuations.
 Today, Floyd County is known for its rich coal heritage, beautiful natural landscapes, and a vibrant community that celebrates its history while striving for a prosperous future.

-This timeline provides a condensed summary of the historical journey of Floyd County, Kentucky.
+This timeline provides a concise overview of the key events in the history of Floyd County, Kentucky.

 • 1799: Floyd County is established as a county in Kentucky.